Developing Mountain Biking in Scotland has always been part of Scottish Cycling. We have always been proud of that.

 Please view the following:

-Scottish Trail Fund – Committee members (recruiting from wk beg 22nd Nov 2021), Terms of Reference & Minutes of Meetings (first meeting will be held in early 2022)
+Scottish Trail Fund – Committee members (recruiting summer 2023), Terms of Reference & Minutes of Meetings (first meeting will be held in autumn 2023)

 The simple answer: they help our Scottish mountain bike community.